forestgrape/coronavirus/index.md

 ## Monitor
 ### Step by Step Lessening of Measures
-* Monitoring the personal of newly opened businesses can be an indication if a Sars-CoV-2 spread is occuring.
+* Monitoring the personal of newly opened businesses can be an indication if a new Sars-CoV-2 spread is occuring.
 Representative samples twice per week should do the job.
 * Workers and patients of old-age homes should monitor their health closely.
 Measuring temperature and have easy access to Covid-19 PCR tests.
 Since early action is important in these settings.
 * All risk persons for severe Covid-19 should be eligible to obtain free masks from pharmacies or doctors.
 The health care professionals sould evaluate the model for good fit and instruct the usage.
 For self protection good fit is crucial and surgical masks have often bad fits, since they are constructed for comfort and inside to out protection and not outside-in protection.
 The health care professionals can also determine if self cleaning is an option e.g. with hot water, steam or in the oven at 70 - all measures which have been scientificly proven to destroy the Sars-CoV-2 virions [citation in work].